mixmaxhq/user-gate/README.md

 * they're on the list
 * they're part of the first _sample_ users

+Sampling is done by hashing the _user_ string and projecting it onto a sample space, by converting it to an unsigned 32 bit integer, and then normalizing by the size of the max UInt32 (essentially [this solution](https://stats.stackexchange.com/a/70884), but with only two buckets ("matches", "doesn't match").

-Sampling is done by checking the character with which _user_ begins.
+checking the character with which _user_ begins.
 For example, if _sample_ is `0.5` and the gate uses the default [_sampleCharacterSet_](#newusergateencodedgate-options), _user_ would be allowed through the gate if it began with any character between `a-n` (halfway through